GMECH7/rss_islandr/README.md

 - **Environment conflicts**: Potential confusion with Anaconda/manual virtualenvs
 - **Learning curve**: Different workflow from standard pip/virtualenv

-1. **Steps to follow (Windows-VSC):**
+#### Useful notes

+1. **Regarding Windows & VSC integration:**

    - Use `Windows powershell` (not `Anaconda powershell`) to open VSC.

-2. **Follow steps 1-3 of the pip installation instructions**

-3. **Check local environments**
+   - If VSC is opened through `Anaconda powershell` there may be difficulties in activating the virtual environment.

+2. **Checking local environments:**

    - Make sure that poetry "sees" the rss_islandr environment.
 For that make use of the `poetry env info` command.

-4. **Install the required dependencies**:

-   - If the local virtual environment is being used then use `poetry install` to install dependencies based on the `poetry.lock` file.
+3. **More on poetry & pip**:

    - The package itself will not be shown after executing `poetry show` since this command visualizes only the dependencies of the `pyproject.toml` file.
 Instead the `poetry version` command should return the installed version of the package.
-Also the validation of the installation can be done by typing `pip list show` command, which should return all packages installed in the virtual environment.
+Also the validation of the installation can be done by typing `pip list` command, which should return all packages installed in the virtual environment.

-5. **Update the requirements**:
-   - The installation is being made in editable mode.
-Also if packages have been added or removed form the installation the user has to use `poetry lock update` to update the lock file.
+   - The installation of package through `poetry`is being made in editable mode.

+   - If a new package is needed then the following commands are to be used:
+     ```bash
+     poetry add <package name> --dry-run # checks installation for conflicts
+     poetry add <package name> # Adds the new dependency to .toml while installing in venv
+     poetry remove <package name>
+     or
+     pip uninstall <package name>
+     poetry show --tree # shows dependencies relationships
+     ```

 ## References